The 11 Healthiest Subway Options, According to Registered Dietitians

 Per order: 380 calories, 43g carbs, 7g fiber, 6g sugar, 26g protein, 13g fat, 3g saturated fat, 890 mg sodium

 Let’s be honest, we love cold cuts, but juicy Rotisserie-Style Chicken is even better.
 This sub has half the amount of fat and calories as the Buffalo Chicken.
 In fact, it runs lighter on calories and saturated fat than most fast food options.
 Since it’s particularly light on fat as it comes, request smashed avocado to load up on healthy fats and flavor.
+“For more protein, you can order 50 percent more, which will add 50 calories and 8 grams of protein, or double which will add 90 calories and 15 grams of protein,” says Turoff.

 Per order: 430 calories, 54g carbs, 3g fiber, 4g sugar, 32g protein, 10g fat, 2g saturated fat, 1540 mg sodium